-Much can be done with a sheet of state-issued paper and a pencil.
+Much can be done with a sheet of state-issued paper and a no. 2 pencil.
 Proof of this can be seen in the most unlikely of creative spaces: Michigan prisons.

 "Once we did the first year we were hooked.
 What we found was the work allowed artists to have a bridge into the world.
 Art is a basic human need.
 It's something all people can do.
 And people who have never done it before can do incredible things.
 You see the power of the human spirit," Paul explains.